Illumina/strelka/docs/developerGuide/README.md

 Strelka's empirical variant scoring (EVS) currently uses random forest (RF) models.
 These RF models are static -- they are trained for each major release and read in from a json model parameter file.
-This RF model initialization is one of the first thing strelka does on startup, and the implementation of the RF model in memory creates a huge number of small allocations.
+This RF model initialization is one of the first things strelka does on startup, and the implementation of the RF model in memory creates a huge number of small allocations.
 When the EVS model is initialized under valgrind, runtime and memory usage may be impractically high.

 The recommended workaround is:

-1) Determine if the bug in question can be replicated by re-running strelka with EVS disabled.
+1. Determine if the bug in question can be replicated by re-running strelka with EVS disabled.
 To do so at the workflow configuration level this requires the `--disableEVS` switch.
 At the binary variant calling level, remove options following the pattern `--*scoring-model-file`.
-2) If the bug is reproduced with EVS, proceed to use valgrind with the EVS disabled command-line
+2. If the bug is reproduced with EVS, proceed to use valgrind with the EVS disabled command-line
-3) If not, another debugging technique is recommended.
+3. If not, another debugging technique is recommended.

 ### General Debugging: Inspecting temporary files